-For the optimal growth, it’s best to you keep your container or bed consistently moist.
+For optimal growth, it’s best to you keep your container or bed consistently moist.
 However, it should never be soggy.
 The first rule of baby’s tear plant care is to give it a moist environment but the level of water must not go overboard.
-Overly damp soil willcause the roots to rot.
+Overly damp soil will cause the roots to rot.

 Dwarf baby’s tear care requires checking your soil moisture regularly.
 Besides keeping the soil adequately moist, you have to ensure there is sufficient air circulation and the container is well-draining.

-The soil you’re using in your pot must have enough peat moss to encourage healthy growth of the plant.
-However, too much and your soil won’t drain well, so add perlite or vermiculite to increase drainage.
+The soil you’re using in your pot must have enough peat moss to encourage the healthy growth of the plant while maintaining good soil moisture.
+However, too much and your soil won’t drain well, so add perlite to increase drainage.